Shinmera/tooter/README.md

 ## Official Documentation

-The official documentation for the REST API of mastodon can be foud here:
+The official documentation for the REST API of mastodon can be found here:

 https://docs.joinmastodon.org/